V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpukulula : invitation

-– mpukumuna : temptation, seduction
+– mpukumuna : temptation, seduction, charming

 – mpukumunu : temptation, attraction to evil